exallium/pyvm/README.markdown

 Branching
 ==========
 ```
-BRA  acc1      -- Branch always to location stored in acc1
+BRA  $m      -- Branch always to location stored in $m
-BNE  acc1      -- Branch if zero bit clear to location stored in acc1
+BNE  $m      -- Branch if zero bit clear to location stored in $m
-BEQ  acc1      -- Branch if zero bit set to location stored in acc1
+BEQ  $m      -- Branch if zero bit set to location stored in $m
-BLT  acc1      -- Branch if zero bit clear and negative bit set to location
+BLT  $m      -- Branch if zero bit clear and negative bit set to location
-BLE  acc1      -- Branch if zero bit set or negative bit set to location
+BLE  $m      -- Branch if zero bit set or negative bit set to location
-BGT  acc1      -- Branch if zero bit clear and negative bit clear to location
+BGT  $m      -- Branch if zero bit clear and negative bit clear to location
-BGE  acc1      -- Branch if zero bit set or negative bit clear to location
+BGE  $m      -- Branch if zero bit set or negative bit clear to location
 ```

 # The Assembler